-- Invoice pertaining to supply of goods must be issued at the time of removal or delivery of goods - Invoice pertaining to supply of service must be raised within 30 days from the date of supply of service - Invoice shall contain all the particulars specified under the Invoice Rules - Goods must be classified as per HSN (Harmonised System of Nomenclature) and services as per SAC (Services Accounting Code)

-How will the goods be classified under GST regime?
+GST: Customised FAQs for Gems and Jewelry industry Invoice pertaining to supply of goods must be issued at the time of removal or delivery of goods Invoice pertaining to supply of service must be raised within 30 days from the date of supply of service Invoice shall contain all the particulars specified under the Invoice Rules Goods must be classified as per HSN (Harmonised System of Nomenclature) and services as per SAC (Services Accounting Code) QUERY 137 How will the goods be classified under GST regime?

-- HSN (Harmonised System of Nomenclature) code shall be used for classifying the goods under the GST regime. - Taxpayers whose turnover is above Rs.
+ANSWER HSN (Harmonised System of Nomenclature) code shall be used for classifying the goods under the GST regime.
+Taxpayers whose turnover is above Rs.
 1.5 crores but below Rs.
-5 crores shall use 2-digit code. - Taxpayers whose turnover is Rs.
-5 crores and above shall use 4-digit code. - Taxpayers whose turnover is below Rs.
+5 crores shall use 2-digit code.
+Taxpayers whose turnover is Rs.
+5 crores and above shall use 4-digit code.
+Taxpayers whose turnover is below Rs.
 1.5 crores are not required to mention HSN Code in their invoices, but they are required to provide the description of the goods supplied.

-What are the 'essential or must' compliances under GST?

-- The following are the broad mandatory compliances under GST: - Registration once the threshold is crossed or if registration is compulsory - Issuance of invoices or other prescribed documents - Filing of details, returns on monthly basis, annual return - Payment of tax by the due date - Maintaining the prescribed accounts and records - Implementing any pricing changes which may be required by the anti-profiteering clause

-Do we have to maintain separate records for manufactured jewellery and trading jewellery, as we currently do for excise purpose?

-No, this is not required under GST as the singular taxable event is the supply of goods on an intra-state or inter-state basis.

-Is there any specific provision under GST law dealing with the format and contents of the following documents:

-- I. Invoice

-- 2. Debit Note
+QUERY 138 What are the 'essential or must' compliances under GST?
+ANSWER The following are the broad mandatory compliances under GST: - Registration once the threshold is crossed or if registration is compulsory - Issuance of invoices or other prescribed documents - Filing of details, returns on monthly basis, annual return - Payment of tax by the due date - Maintaining the prescribed accounts and records - Implementing any pricing changes which may be required by the anti-profiteering clause QUERY 139 Do we have to maintain separate records for manufactured jewellery and trading jewellery, as we currently do for excise purpose?
+ANSWER No, this is not required under GST as the singular taxable event is the supply of goods on an intra-state or inter-state basis.
+QUERY 140 Is there any specific provision under GST law dealing with the format and contents of the following documents: - I. Invoice - 2.
+Debit Note

 - 3. Credit note

 - 4. Advance receipt

 - 5. Advance refund

 - 6. Sales Return

 Also who can sign the said documents, and, whether a digital signature is mandatory?

+ANSWER

 Please refer to the below mentioned provisions of the GST Invoice Rules, which prescribe the format and content related requirements:

+- 5) Rule I

-- 6) Rule I
+- 6) Rule 8

 - 7) Rule 8

-- 8) Rule 8

-- 9) Rule 5
+- 8) Rule 5

-- 10) Rule 6
+- 9) Rule 6

-- II) Rule 8
+- 10) Rule 8

 A duly authorised representative can sign the said documents.

 Option is given to the registered person to use a manual signature or a digital signature.

+QUERY 141

 Format and contents of Invoice in case material is issued to and subsequent return:

-- Intra-State
+Intra-State

 - a) Job Worker

 - b) Approval Voucher

-- c) Branch transfer Voucher
+- c) Branch transfer

-- Inter-State
+Voucher Inter-State

 - d) Job Worker

 - e) Approval Voucher

 - f) Branch transfer Voucher (this will be normal invoice)?

+ANSWER

-- Intra-State
+Intra-State

 - a) Delivery challan

 - b) No GST format prescribed

 - c) Delivery challan

-- Inter-State
+Inter-State

 - d) Delivery challan

 - e) No GST format prescribed

 - f) Tax invoice

 What is the treatment if there is a combined sale bill ?

-For Ex:-

-Total Sale Value 1,50,000

-Purchase URD I,00,000

-Cash 50,000
+For Ex:- Total Sale Value1,50,000Purchase URD1,00,000Cash50,000 ANSWER We presume that there is a B2B purchase from the unregistered dealer.
+This will not be a combined Tax Invoice.

-- This will not be a combined Tax Invoice. - A separate invoice is to be raised for 1,00,000, and separate invoice for 1,50,000. - GST paid under reverse charge on 1,00,000 will be available as credit to offset against GST payable on outward supply of 1,50,000

-GST Return - Sales to an unregistered dealer:
+A separate invoice is to be raised for 1,00,000, and separate invoice for 1,50,000.
+GST paid under reverse charge on 1,00,000 will be available as credit to offset against GST payable on outward supply of 1,50,000 QUERY 143 GST Return - Sales to an unregistered dealer: